alexshevch/angular-autosize/README.md

 # angular-autosize
-Automatically resizes textarea height based on its content while preserving textarea width.
+Directive to automatically resize a textarea to fit its content.
-Works as a textarea directive for any Angular 2+ application.
+The most comprehensive Angular 2+ textarea directive that follows material standards.

 ## Installation
 ```